1n4r1/1n4r1.github.io/_posts/2019-04-30-Git-skip-auth.md

 ## Solution
 We can use <a href="https://git-scm.com/docs/gitcredentials">git-credential</a>.<br>
-Since I'm using Kali, I can not use any authentication procedure from OS.
+Since I'm using Kali, I can not use any authentication procedure of OS.<br>
+So I have to store my credential in local directory.
 {% highlight shell %}
 git config --global credential.helper store
 {% endhighlight %}